kristinehkim/edurater/README.md

 ## Setup

-To start the server, first run the command "npm run install" to install all the requried dependecies.
-Next, to run the seeds run the command "npm run seed".
-Finally, run the command, "npm run develop" to start the server.
+To start the server, first run the command `npm run install` to install all the requried dependecies.
+Next, to run the seeds run the command `npm run seed`.
+Finally, run the command, `npm run develop` to start the server.
 The app will open on your browser automatically.

 [Rate My Educator GitHub Repo](https://github.com/Pinto006/rate-my-educator)